Barbenamo/EX2/README.md

-# Object Oriented Programming: assigment 2:
+# Object Oriented Programming: assignment 2:
+this assignment was coded, edited and solved by:
+* Bar Ben Amo.
+* Dror Tapiero.
+* Chaya Blank.